7 Reasons To Choose Sulphate Free Shampoo

 5. Sulphates seem to damage coloured hair

 Sulphates are such effective detergents that they seem to scrub off the dye in hair colour too.
-While the evidence for this is only anecdotal at present, even the product development director for L’Oréal Paris whose lines include several shampoos with SLeS, has admitted that “sulfate-free shampoos are gentler on the hair fiber”*.
-The outer layer of the hair fiber seems to open and the colour fades out.
+While the evidence for this is only anecdotal at present, even the product development director for L’Oréal Paris whose lines include several shampoos with SLeS, has admitted that “sulfate-free shampoos are gentler on the hair fibre”*.
+The outer layer of the hair fibre seems to open and the colour fades out.
 Actress Eva Longoria Parker has been talking about this in adverts on behalf of L’Oréal.

 6. Curly hair apparently doesn’t like sulphates either